tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 ## Equivalent Definition of Applicative

-Feel free to skip this definition, if the previous one made sense.
-But, here is an alternative definition if it helps you .
+Feel free to skip this definition if the previous one made sense.
+But, here is an alternative definition if it helps you.

 There is an alternative way to think about applicatives, which highlights (arguably) the main usage of applicative.